 When I first heard that Annie Lennox was going to put out an album of standards I wasn’t optimistic.
 I have always heard Lennox’s voice in very high charged music and I wasn’t sure how it was going to work.
 I then watched her video for “I Put A Spell On You” and I was instantly under her spell.

 And It’s a strong one.

-I have so many favorites on this album that it’s hard to write about.
+I have so many favorites on this album that it’s hard to write about a few.
 I truly love every song on this album.
 These songs come from deep within Lennox.
 It’s as if her voice is alive on the vinyl, it’s as if it creates a light smoke upon the vinyl.
 It wraps you in a perfume scented of pure emotional sentiment.
-This albums scent enables you to let go and find comfort in Lennox’s pure and true vocals.
+This albums scent enables you to let go and find comfort in Lennox’s vocals.

 “God Bless the Child” and “I Can Dream, Can’t I?” have taken a profound spot in my life currently, especially due to this album.
 I’m struggling with “having my own” and learning who I am (both physically and mentally) that “God Bless The Child” describes.
-It’s not about fiancees like it seems on the surface, it is about independence and Lennox’s version stands alone.
-She’s got her own that stands above so many others.
+It’s not about finances like it seems on the surface, it is about independence and Lennox’s version stands alone.

 Lennox has created a devoted follower of me through this album.
 I was already a casual fan, but now I must hear her other albums and styles.
 I have found so much release in her voice.
 She sings a journey.
 This album is genius and she truly proved what sweet dreams are made of.